 She looked to the plot and saw that her fleet was nearing the jump point.
 Giving a small sigh, she prepared herself as best she could for the jump to hyperspace.
 Only a few minutes more.
 No matter what she tried it didn’t quite prepare her for the slight wave of nausea that passed over her.
 She and her fleet catapulted away, leaving the Human Federation forces behind them.

 Fleet Admiral Moore watched the repeater plot on her chair as it counted down the last few minutes until her fleet entered the Tigris Star System.
 The Human Federation Space Force had to know that her fleet was headed to there.
 Even if they didn’t know she was targeting the Tigris System they would’ve reinforced it.
 The ships behind her own fleet would be coming in too, only a few hours behind her own.

 She already planned for all of that, but she vastly preferred to minimize her own losses in the face of the enemy while maximizing their losses.
 That was the idea in the mind of any good officer.
 However, those losses were being inflicted on people she might’ve known, might’ve taught at the academy on Earth.

 Up until a few months ago, she was a part of the Human Federation, but she wasn’t about to fight against her own Colonial home.
 She couldn’t bring herself to do it.
 Instead of fighting against Altair she chose to fight against Earth and the Human Federation that wronged the people of the Colonies for so long.
 She lived on Earth and saw first-hand and how some people viewed those from the Colonies.
-Even some of her students felt the same, although none were brazen enough to voice any opinions or give overt signs where she or the other faculty could hear or see.
+Even some of her students felt the same, although none of them were brazen enough to voice any opinions or give overt signs where she or the other faculty could hear or see.

 She’d try to minimize the loss of life to the other side, but in war you didn’t always have that option.
 In war, people died.
 It’s as simple as that.
 If you couldn’t accept it you didn’t belong in uniform, let alone command.